 Domestically, AIG anticipates continued operating growth in 2005 as distribution channels are expanded and new products are introduced.
-The home service operation has not met business objectives, although its cash flow has been strong, and domestic group life/health continues to be weak.
+The home service operation has not met business objectives, although its cash flow has been strong, and domestic group life/health was also weak.
 AIG American General's current ratings remain equal to or higher than many of its principal competitors.
 Nevertheless, recent events have caused independent producers and distributors of AIG American General's products to be more cautious in placing business with AIG.
 Therefore, AIG is unable to predict the effect of these issues on AIG's business, including any increase in associated surrender or replacement activity.

 In the airline industry, changes in market conditions are not immediately apparent in operating results.
 Lease rates have firmed considerably, as a result of strong demand spurred by the recovering global commercial aviation market, especially in Asia.
 Sales have begun to increase, and AIG expects an increasing level of interest from a variety of purchasers.
+Therefore, AIG believes that the improvements in that market which commenced in 2003 will be gradually reflected in ILFC's results in 2005.
+In the Capital Markets operations, the integration of AIG Trading Group Inc. and its subsidiaries into the operations of AIGFP created operating efficiencies that will continue to be realized and product synergies that should enhance 2005 results, although quarter to quarter variations are to be expected in this transaction-oriented business.
 AIG also expects increased contributions to Financial Services revenues and income from its consumer finance operations both domestically and overseas.
 However, the downgrades of AIG's credit ratings may adversely affect funding costs for AIG and its subsidiaries and AIGFP's ability to engage in derivative transactions and certain structured products.
-See "Risk Factors - AIG's Credit Ratings" in Item 1A. of Part I of AIG's 2005 Annual Report on Form 10-K.
+See "Risk Factors - AIG's Credit Ratings" in Item 1A, of Part I of AIG's 2005 Annual Report on Form 10-K.